CWLO312/CWLO312/README.md

 Describe what specific technologies you have experience with (if any).

-Hardware - Zebra mobile device, Avery Dennison handheld scan gun, Honeywell mass scanner Software - C++, VisualBasic, learning Visual Stidio Code
+Hardware - Zebra mobile device, Avery Dennison handheld scan gun, Honeywell mass scanner Software - C++, VisualBasic, learning Visual Stidio Code.